 This course provides instruction and on-court experience in the skills, strategies, rules and behaviors necessary to play badminton at the beginning, intermediate or advanced level and is intended for novices and students currently playing at any of these levels.
 This course may be taken four times for credit.
 Students must demonstrate increased proficiency and skill attainment with each repetition.
 When this course is offered for three hours per week, the additional time is utilized for stroke development drills and application of strategies in playing situations.
-Associate Degree Credit & transfer to CSU and/or private colleges and universities.
-UC Transfer limitations.
+AA/AS; CSU; UC Transfer Limitation.
 See a Counselor.